ccomrade/c1-launcher/README.md

 ### Does C1-Launcher support Crysis Warhead?

-No, it does not.
+Yes, it does, but only 64-bit version.
 The reason is that CryGame and CryAction DLLs are integrated into the EXE in Crysis Warhead.
+This means the original EXEs are still needed.
+32-bit one is encrypted by SecuROM, which makes it basically unusable.
+Luckily, 64-bit one is clean.
+See below why.

 ### Why does the Bin64 folder contain 2 executables?